Donyell Marshall: Professional career

 Marshall left college early to participate in the 1994 NBA draft.
 He was selected after his junior year at the University of Connecticut by the Minnesota Timberwolves, as the fourth overall pick.
 He was traded 40 games into his rookie season to the Golden State Warriors in exchange for power forward Tom Gugliotta on February 18, 1995.

-Marshall played with the Warriors until 2000, when he was traded to the Utah Jazz as part of a four-team deal.
+Marshall played with the Warriors until 2000, when he was traded to the Utah Jazz as part of a four-team deal in which the Warriors acquired Adam Keefe and Danny Fortson.
 He played alongside future Hall of Fame nominees Karl Malone and John Stockton as a role player with the Jazz.

 Marshall signed as a free agent with the Chicago Bulls on August 16, 2002, where he played with Jalen Rose, Kendall Gill, Jay Williams, Eddy Curry and Tyson Chandler.

 On December 1, 2003, Marshall was traded to the Toronto Raptors along with Rose and Lonny Baxter for Antonio Davis, Jerome Williams and Chris Jefferies.
 In a March 13, 2005, game against the Philadelphia 76ers, he tied Kobe Bryant's NBA record for three-point field goals made in one game, by making 12 of 19 attempts.

 In June 2005, Marshall signed a four-year contract with the Cleveland Cavaliers, who were trying to build a veteran core around LeBron James.
 In May 2007, he helped the team to a victory over the New Jersey Nets in Game 6 of the Eastern Conference semifinals by making six three-pointers.
-The victory propelled the Cavaliers to the NBA Eastern Conference Finals against the Detroit Pistons, and eventually the NBA Finals against the San Antonio Spurs.
+The victory propelled the Cavaliers to the NBA Eastern Conference finals against the Detroit Pistons, and eventually the NBA Finals against the San Antonio Spurs.

 On February 21, 2008, Marshall was traded to the Seattle SuperSonics in an 11-player deal that involved three organizations.
+In Seattle, Marshall served as a veteran presence to a team that was building around rookie forward Kevin Durant.
 After the SuperSonics moved to Oklahoma City, the team waived him before the start of the new season.

 On September 1, 2008, Marshall agreed to terms with the Philadelphia 76ers on a one-year contract.
 The move signaled Marshall's impending retirement, as he said his goal was to play for his hometown 76ers before he retired.
 Playing just 25 games, he provided Philadelphia with veteran leadership and three point shooting.
 He played a key role in Philadelphia's game 1 victory over the Orlando Magic in the first round of the playoffs; he scored 11 points and made a three-pointer to tie the game in the final minute.